 Take the time to understand what is included and what will result in an additional fee.
 Be aware that some fees are paid upfront and others are a recurring expense.
 Ask questions and get a lawyer to look over the contract before you sign it.

 #7.
 Find out what resources the company has available.

 Find out how your manager will handle maintenance.
 Does he have staff on the payroll?
-How does he choose help for plumbing, roofing, gardening and other maintenance?
-It can be to your benefit if the company gets multiple bids for these jobs, in order to get the best price.
+How does he choose help for plumbing, roofing, gardening, and other maintenance?
+It can be to your benefit if the company gets multiple bids for these jobs, to get the best price.

 Find out what special resources he can draw on in unusual circumstances, including legal help, engineering or building expertise, and assistance in dealing with tenant problems.

-Choosing the best property management company in Santa Barbara takes research, time and energy.
-The effort you invest is worth it.
+Choosing the best property management company in Santa Barbara takes research, time, and energy.
+The effort you invest in is worth it.
 Asking the right questions can help you maximize your investment and protect your peace of mind.